"How much is too much??"

 I never get that question about bread, pasta or chocolate...?

-And those few chardies that always seem to find a way in there a few times a week along with the Chinese, Italian, Indian takeaway...?
+And what about those few chardies that always seem to find a way in there a few times a week along with the Chinese, Italian, Indian takeaway...?

 But as soon as we start to place our eating habits under a little more scrutiny, protein becomes the topic of concern, particularly, "having too much".